AfifFarhan98/calculate-age-from-malaysia-ic/README.md

 # calculate-age-from-malaysia-ic
-method to calculate ic number based on malaysia ic number format
+method to calculate ic number based on malaysia ic number format in php